LamSonFei/wonton-plate/README.md

 ## Software template design description

 This application template showcases how to use Web Components for the following use cases:
+ * Use of mixins to add features on Web Components
  * Static content delivery
  * Form management
  * Firestore integration